MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 separately from Windows PowerShell.
 PowerShell isn't included in the Windows licensing agreements.

-However, PowerShell is supported under traditional Microsoft support agreements, including [Premier][], [Microsoft Enterprise Agreements][enterprise-agreement], and [Microsoft Software Assurance][assurance].
+PowerShell is supported under traditional Microsoft support agreements, including [Premier][], [Microsoft Enterprise Agreements][enterprise-agreement], and [Microsoft Software Assurance][assurance].
 You can also pay for [assisted support][] for PowerShell by filing a support request for your problem.